 - 2 teaspoons kosher salt (not fine salt)

 - 2 tablespoons curry powder

-- 1 can (about 2 cups) full-fat unsweetened coconut milk
+- 1 (15 oz) can full-fat unsweetened coconut milk

-- In a large stockpot, whisk together the broth, pumpkin puree, salt, pepper, onion powder, garlic powder, curry powder and ground ginger.
+- In a large stockpot, whisk together the chicken broth, pumpkin puree, kosher salt, black pepper, onion powder, garlic powder, curry powder and ground ginger.

 - Bring to a boil over high heat.

 - Reduce heat to low, cover, and simmer 10 minutes, to allow flavors to meld.